NikolaiKhriapov/daily-lexika-backend/.junie/guidelines.md

 # Developer Guidelines <!-- KEEP THIS FILE SHORT, ACTIONABLE & ALWAYS UP-TO-DATE -->

 This document provides essential project information.
-It covers the project structure, tech stack, and guidelines for development, testing, and deployment.
+It covers the project structure, tech stack, and guidelines for development and testing.

 ## Project Overview